Ajowan – Trachyspermum copticum

 More expensive than Cinnamon Leaf.
 May raise body temperature.
 Thought to have antifungal and antibacterial properties.
 Stimulating to the mind.
-Very aggressive on skin.
+Very aggressive on the skin.
 It smells as yummy as the spice you use for cooking.
 Do not use with high blood pressure or during pregnancy.
 Do not take internally and do not use on skin.
 Keep out of your eyes and away from babies.
 Mildly photosensitizing.

 Cinnamon Leaf – Cinnamon zeylanicum

 The leaf of cinnamon is from the same plant as the bark but is a softer scented oil.
 Good for the same issues as the bark and also heed the same cautions, as it too is a skin irritant.
 Avoid in pregnancy, with babies and children and do not take internally.

 Cistus/Labdanum – Cistus ladanifer

 From the leaves of the rock rose.
 Mostly useful for skin issues, such as, mature skin that is, wrinkled.
 Also used for inflamed, irritated and acne afflicted skin.
 Good for meditation and nervousness.
 Thought to aid wound healing, regenerating when the healing is slow.
 Avoid with babies, children and when pregnant.
 Do not use internally.